-Our executive compensation policies and practices, pursuant to which the compensation set forth in the Summary Compensation Tables and the Grants of Plan-Based Awards Table was paid, awarded or earned are generally described under "Compensation Discussion and Analysis" and in the footnotes to the compensation tables.
+Our executive compensation policies and practices, pursuant to which the compensation set forth in the Summary Compensation Table and the Grants of Plan-Based Awards Table was paid, awarded or earned are generally described under "Compensation Discussion and Analysis" and in the footnotes to the compensation tables.
 The material terms of our LTIP pursuant to which LTIP Units are granted are described below.
 There are no employment agreements with our named executive officers.
-Our Company entered into separation agreements with Messrs.
-Grossi and Genovese whereby each executive resigned from all employment with our Company effective April 30, 2010 and September 17, 2010, respectively, and received certain severance benefits.
-There are management continuity agreements with certain of our named executive officers.
 On October 26, 2006, our Company entered into a management continuity agreement with Mr. A. Coppola and amended and restated management continuity agreements with Messrs.
-E. Coppola, O'Hern and Bayer.
-The separation agreements which provide certain severance benefits to Messrs.
-Grossi and Genovese and the management continuity agreements which provide change of control benefits are more fully described under "Potential Payments Upon Termination or Change of Control."
+E. Coppola, O'Hern and Bayer that provide for severance and other benefits in connection with a change in control.
+In addition, our Company entered into a separation agreement with Ms. Gotsis whereby she resigned from all employment with our Company effective May 31, 2011 and received certain severance benefits.
+The separation agreement which provides certain severance benefits to Ms. Gotsis and the management continuity agreements which provide change of control benefits are more fully described under "Potential Payments Upon Termination or Change of Control."